JustinSDK/dotSCAD/docs/lib-circle_path.md

 ## Parameters

 - `radius` : The radius of the circle.
+- `n` : The number of points you want.
+It's not greater than the fragments of the circle.
 - `$fa`, `$fs`, `$fn` : Check [the circle module](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_the_2D_Subsystem#circle) for more details.

 ## Examples